 Another drawback of many cell phones these days is the built-in camera feature.
 It has happened at some camps around the country that children have secretly taken digital recordings of other campers or staff during changing or showering times and later uploaded those images onto the Internet.
 To lessen the possibility of this happening, we have decided to ban all digital cameras and suggest that if your child wants pictures from camp, that they bring a disposable film camera.
-We take photographs during the summer, which are available for viewing on a secure (password required) section of our website; we also usually make a DVD of the pictures for campers to have.
+We take photographs during the summer, which are available for viewing on a secure (password required) section of our website.
 Please help us maintain a safe environment by explaining this to your child (see our accompanying note).
 You should know that any camper that takes a compromising recording of another camper or staff member and uploads it on the Internet or makes it public in any way may be subject to dismissal from camp or may not be allowed to return.
 If the law is broken, the appropriate authorities will be notified.